cbalan/k101/doc/4_services.md

 **only pods within the cluster can access this service**.
 Lets show this

 ```
-kubectl exec -it myapp-pod sh
+kubectl exec -it exec-pod sh
 ```

 Inside this pod, we can talk to the ClusterIP service